Skip to content

 Strengths:

-• Supports both workflows (multiple states) and state machines
+• Supports both workflows (multiple active states) and state machines

 Limitations: